SEPT 05

 The biological mechanisms of crepey skin involve the impairment of two important structural proteins in the skin: collagen and elastin.
 Collagen is produced by skin cells in the dermal layer.
 These proteins are present in thick layers within the skin and give structure to the cellular matrix.
 Elastin is responsible for skin recoil, and most of the skin’s elastin is only produced during fetal development and early life6.
 Loss or impairment of these structural proteins and their production are directly involved in developing crepey skin.
 While the causes listed above play a major role, aging and genetics also play a role in developing crepey skin.

-What causes crepey skin on the face vs. the body?
+Causes of crepey skin on the face vs. the body?

 The skin on the face is more at risk for sun exposure, accumulation of toxins from air and cosmetics, and lack of moisture due to the thin, fragile patches near the mouth and eyes.
 Crepiness on the face can mostly be prevented through a proper skincare routine and protection from the sun.
 On the body, crepiness can also occur through environmental factors, with those undergoing rapid weight loss or gain being more prone to developing crepey skin across the body.
 While all body sites can be treated, excess skin can be removed by laser treatment, dermal filler, or plastic surgery.